 If A is:

-I will present a working example below to ensure we understand the concepts thoroughly.
+I will present a working example below to illustrate the theory so that we understand the concepts thoroughly.

-Once we have calculated eigenvalues, we can calculate the Eigenvectors of the matrix A by using Gaussian Elimination.
+Once we have calculated eigenvalues, we can calculate the Eigenvectors of matrix A by using Gaussian Elimination.
 Gaussian elimination is about converting the matrix to row echelon form.
-Finally it is about solving the linear system by back substitution.
+Finally, it is about solving the linear system by back substitution.

-Detailed explanation of gaussian elimination is out of scope of this article so that we can concentrate on Eigenvalues and Eigenvectors.
+A detailed explanation of Gaussian elimination is out of the scope of this article so that we can concentrate on Eigenvalues and Eigenvectors.

 Therefore if a square matrix has a size n then we will get n eigenvalues and as a result, n eigenvectors will be computed to represent the matrix.

-Now that we have the key, it is the time to compute the Eigenvalues and Eigenvectors together with me
+Now that we have the key, it is the time to compute the Eigenvalues and Eigenvectors together.

 If there are any doubts then do inform me.

-Once we solve the quadratic equation above, we will be left with two Eigenvalues:
+Once we solve the quadratic equation above, we will yield two Eigenvalues:

 Now that we have computed Eigenvalues, let’s calculate Eigenvectors together

-Take the first Eigenvalue (Lambda) and substitute the eigenvalue into following equation:
+Take the first Eigenvalue (Lambda) and substitute the eigenvalue into the following equation:

-For the first eigenvalue, we will get following Eigenvector:
+For the first eigenvalue, we will get the following Eigenvector:

 This Eigenvector now represents the key information of matrix A